Sylviawzy/Sylviawzy.github.io/index.md

 ## Publications & Conferences

 -	**Wei, Z.** (2019).
 Representations of Sex Education in Major Newspapers of China and the UK: A Corpus-based Critical Discourse Analysis.
 Paper accepted and to be presented at the _Comparative & International Education Society (CIES 2019)_.
 -	**Wei, Z.** (2018).
-The Impact of Family Investment in Human Capital on Chinese Migrant Children’s Cognitive Ability：An Empirical Study Based on China Education Panel Survey (2014-2015).
+The Impact of Family Investment in Human Capital on Chinese Migrant Children’s Cognitive Ability: An Empirical Study Based on China Education Panel Survey (2014-2015).
 Presented at the Cognitive Neuroscience and Learning Conference at Northeast Normal University in July, 2018.
 -	**Wei, Z.** (2018).
 Spinning Wheel, _English Language Learning_, (4):70-73.
 - Yang, Z. & **Wei, Z.** (2018) Porta Portese, _English Language Learning_, (1):57-59.
 -	**Wei, Z.**, & Yang, Z. (2017).
 On God-Man Relation and Changes of Greek Politics and Laws, _Journal of Shenyang Agricultural University (Social Science Edition)_, 19(5):513-517. [[PDF]](Sylviawzy.github.io/assets/files/CNKI论神人关系与古希腊城邦政制法律的演变.pdf)